gardener/sow/README.md

 - `ROOTPRODUCTDIR`: installation source directory
 - `PRODUCT`: in case of nested products the product name
 - `PRODUCTDIR`: the root directory of the component's product
+- `SPECVERSION`: the specification version of the component's product
+- `DEPLOYEDVERSION`: the actually deployed specification version of the component's product
+- `MIGRATION`: a boolean indicating that migration steps should be executed (see [Migrations](#Migrations))

 _sow_ evaluates the dependencies and generates an additional stub file containing the exports of all imported components.